ivangfr/springboot-vault-examples/README.md

 ## Lease Rotation

 One of the problems faced by many people when using `Vault` is about rotating the lease obtained for some backend database.
-When a `Spring-Boot` application requests a lease for `Vault` using, for instance, the library [`Spring Cloud Vault`](https://cloud.spring.io/spring-cloud-vault/spring-cloud-vault.html), the library itself is able to automatically renew the lease from time to time (`default_lease_ttl`).
+When a `Spring Boot` application requests a lease for `Vault` using, for instance, the library [`Spring Cloud Vault`](https://cloud.spring.io/spring-cloud-vault/spring-cloud-vault.html), the library itself is able to automatically renew the lease from time to time (`default_lease_ttl`).
 However, when the maximum expiration time of a lease is reached (`max_lease_ttl`), it means that the lease cannot be renewed anymore and a new lease is required.
 In this situation, `Spring Cloud Vault` library cannot rotated it, leaving the application